dotbitHQ/AllDID/README.md

 ## Autoconfiguration of blockchain network
 In some scenarios system might not be flexible enough to easy distinguish between various Ethereum testnets on compile time.
-For this case Resolution library provide a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
+For this case Denames library provide a special async constructor which should be waited for `await Resolution.autonetwork(options)`.
 This method makes a JSON RPC "net_version" call to the provider to get the network id.

 This method configures only Ens and Cns, Zns is supported only on Zilliqa mainnet which is going to be used in any cases.